Dorani/Movie-Preview/README.md

 Total separation with API server and Angular JS front-end

 ## Getting Started
+ - install Xcode from the app store + can not install node and Homebrew w/o it
  - install Homebrew
  - install Nodejs
  - install MongoDB